CustomFit.ai — Website personalization, A/B testing and CRO for Shopify and D2C

 Here are some thoughts in practical terms, especially for ecommerce / D2C brands thinking of using AB testing platform, wanting to increase conversion rate ecommerce, etc:

 • If you are just starting out and want to improve conversion via landing page tweaks, CTA buttons, images, etc, a tool with a gentle learning curve, lower cost, visual editor, and fast setup is better.
+Use this matrix to decide whether you need a lightweight VWO alternative or a full-stack platform.

 • As volume of traffic grows, and experimentation becomes a core part of your decision-making, you benefit from tools that offer strong statistical methods, feature flagging, server-side testing, ability to integrate with your data warehouse, safe rollouts etc.